CosmWasm/sylvia-book/src/basics/good-practices.md

 cw-multi-test = "0.16"
 ```

-With this last tweak `cargo wasm` should compile correctly.
+With this last tweak, `cargo wasm` should compile correctly.

 ## Disabling entry points for libraries

 Since we added the `rlib` target for the contract, it is, as mentioned before, usable as a
 dependency.
-The problem is that the contract depending on ours would have Wasm entry points
+The problem is that the contract depending on ours, would have Wasm entry points
 generated twice - once in the dependency and once in the final contract.
 We can work this around
 by disabling generating Wasm entry points for the contract if the crate is used as a dependency.
 We would use [`feature flags`](https://doc.rust-lang.org/cargo/reference/features.html) for that.